programmer-blog/CodeIgniter-Angular-MySQL-CRUD/README.md

 ## Programmer Blog

-## Angular tutorial with CodeIgniter and MySQL
+## Angular tutorial with CodeIgniter RESTful API and MySQL

 Following steps are performed in this tutorial